 Ingredients

-- 10 cups of mini potatoes
+- 10 cups mini potatoes

 - 5 hard boiled eggs